EternalAzure/RTS-Demo-1.0/README.md

 [SelectedUnits](Scripts/SelectedUnits.cs)

   <p>
-    Player can choose number of soldiers in unit from 0 to 9.
-GUI only supports one unit for player and AI.
+    The player can choose the number of soldiers in an unit from 1 to 9.
+GUI only supports one unit for the player and the AI.
 Furthermore player can adjust starting hp on both teams.
   </p>

 #### Simple GUI ####